lambdaclass/concrete/ROADMAP.md

     fuzzer generator, or explicit compile-only/proof-only rationale.
 Gate that a new constructor cannot be added without a coverage row.

+14a.
+Add parser/AST grammar-conformance fuzzing.
+    The LL(1) checker proves grammar shape, but it is not a substitute for a parser/AST stress net.
+Generate valid grammar-shaped programs, expected rejects, deeply nested but bounded expressions, pattern/control-flow combinations, module/import shapes, generic syntax, and statement/expression boundary cases.
+The oracle is: parser accepts the valid corpus, rejects the invalid corpus with stable diagnostics, preserves source spans for representative nodes, and produces AST forms whose feature rows are covered by item #14.
+When a formatter/printer exists, extend this to parse -> print/normalize -> parse round-trip; until then, keep it as grammar-to-AST conformance.
+Done when the fuzzer rediscovers at least one seeded parser/grammar drift bug and saves the minimized `.con` fixture.

 15. Define diagnostic code ownership by phase.
     The diagnostic ledger completeness gate prevents missing codes; the next step is stable ownership.
 Each phase/category should own a code range or